actionhero/www.actionherojs.com/tutorials/websocket-server.md

         // websocket Client Options:
         client: {
-          apiPath: "/api" // the api base endpoint on your actionhero server
+          apiPath: "/api", // the api base endpoint on your actionhero server
+          // the cookie name we should use for shared authentication between WS and web connections
+          cookieKey: config.servers.web.fingerprintOptions.cookieKey
           // reconnect:        {},
           // timeout:          10000,
           // ping:             25000,